 The set-up process for the Exakt power meter is fiddly, although it’s guided by an easy to use app which runs on Android or iOS.

 Turning the pedals switches them on; an indicator LED in the spindle end of each pedal showing that it’s powered up.
 Then the app will discover the pedals via Bluetooth.
 This process usually works smoothly, although on occasion I had to close the app and restart it for one or other pedal to be paired.
 The app also gives you battery status info for each pedal.

 Next you need to line up a blue dot on the inside end of the pedal spindle so that it points towards the centre of the crank.
 Then using the app and pressing down on the pedal, while all the time keeping the bike vertical, you need to align an arrow so that it points to the middle of a dial on the phone display.

 Next, you need to tighten a lock nut to 35Nm, without moving the spindle in the crank.
 There’s a strangely shaped allen key and a pedal spanner provided to help you with this.
-It’s unlikely that the average rider will have a tool to ensure that they’ve got the torque correct and any movement of the spindle in the crank can throw off the power measurement – something that you need to check for with the app.
+It's unlikely that the average rider will have one of the best torque wrenches for bikes to ensure that they've got the torque correct and any movement of the spindle in the crank can throw off the power measurement - something that you need to check for with the app.
 The remedy for incorrect alignment, as indicated by the app, is to repeat the whole alignment and tightening process.

 Then the procedure needs to be replicated for the other pedal.